nextcloud/app_api/README.md

 - 💁 Resolve an Issue and create a Pull Request (contribute to this project)
 - 🧑‍💻 Develop your own ExApp and share it to world (it will be listed above)

-In closing, we are genuinely excited about the future of the Next Generation App Ecosystem Project and the potential it holds for transforming the way applications are developed and experienced within Nextcloud.
+In closing, we are genuinely excited about the future of the AppEcosystem Project and the potential it holds for transforming the way applications are developed and experienced within Nextcloud.

-As we embark on this journey, we extend our warmest invitation to you—developers, thinkers, creators, and visionaries—to join us in shaping a more versatile, stable, and secure app landscape.
+As we embark on this journey, we extend our warmest invitation to you — developers, thinkers, creators, and visionaries — to join us in shaping a more versatile, stable, and secure app landscape.

 #### Your insights, suggestions, and contributions are invaluable to us.